mickjc750/str/docs/strbuf-api.md

 &nbsp;
 ## `strview_t strbuf_strip(strbuf_t** buf_ptr, stripchars);`
- Strip buffer contents of characters in stripchars, which may either be a C string or s strview_t.
+ Strip buffer contents of characters in stripchars, which may either be a C string or strview_t.

 &nbsp;
 ## `strview_t strbuf_insert_at_index(strbuf_t** buf_ptr, int index, str);`
  Insert into buffer at index. str may be a C string or a strview_t.
-The index accepts python-style negative values to index the end of the string backwards.
+Negative indices count backward from the end of the string.

 &nbsp;
 ## `strview_t strbuf_insert_before(strbuf_t** buf_ptr, strview_t dst, src);`